 Enamelled sur- faces Hot soapy water or a vinegar solution: Clean with a dish cloth and then dry with a soft cloth.
 Soften baked-on food remnants with a damp cloth and soapy water.
 Use stainless steel wire wool or oven cleaner to remove stubborn dirt.
 Caution!
 Never use oven cleaner in the cooking compart- ment when it is still warm.
 This may damage the enamel.
 Remove all food remnants from the cook- ing compartment and the appliance door before you next heat up the appliance.
 Leave the cooking compartment open to dry after cleaning it.
-It is best to use the cleaning function. → "Cleaning function" on page 21 Note: Food residues can cause white deposits to form.
+It is best to use the cleaning function. → "Cleaning function" on page 23 Note: Food residues can cause white deposits to form.
 These are harmless and do not affect how the appliance works.
 Remove using lemon juice if required.
 Glass cover for the interior light- ing Hot soapy water: Clean with a dish cloth and then dry with a soft cloth.
 If the cooking compartment is heavily soiled, use oven cleaner.
 Door cover made from stainless steel: Use stainless steel cleaner.
 Follow the manufac- turers' instructions.
 Do not use stainless steel care products. made from plastic: Clean using hot soapy water and a dish cloth.
 Dry with a soft cloth.
 Do not use glass cleaner or a glass scraper.
 Remove the door cover for cleaning.
 Stainless steel interior door frame Stainless steel cleaner: Observe the manufacturer's instructions.
 This can be used to remove discolouration.
 Do not use stainless steel care products.
 Rails Hot soapy water: Soak and clean with a dish cloth or brush.
 Pull-out system Hot soapy water: Clean with a dish cloth or a brush.
 Do not remove the lubricant while the pull-out rails are pulled out - it is best to clean them when they are pushed in.
+Do not clean in the dishwasher.
+Accessories Hot soapy water: Soak and clean with a dish cloth or brush.
+If there are heavy deposits of dirt, use a stainless steel scouring pad.
+Meat thermome- ter Hot soapy water: Clean with a dish cloth or a brush.
 Do not clean in the dishwasher.

-steel scouring pad.
+- Slight differences in colour on the front of the appliance are caused by the use of different materials, such as glass, plastic and metal. - Shadows on the door panels, which look like streaks, are caused by reflections made by the interior lighting.

-- Slight differences in colour on the front of the appliance are caused by the use of different materials, such as glass, plastic and metal. - Shadows on the door panels, which look like streaks, are caused by reflections made by the interior lighting. - Enamel is baked on at very high temperatures.
+Enamel is baked on at very high temperatures.
 This can cause some slight colour variation.
 This is normal and does not affect operation.
 The edges of thin trays cannot be completely enamelled.
 As a result, these edges can be rough.
 This does not impair the anti-corrosion protection.